Masese Women's Beading Circle

-In the slum community of Masese, while many Ugandans desperately want to work, there are simply no jobs.
-Unsanitary living conditions, malnutrition, disease, and hopelessness swallow their dreams for their family.
+In the community of Masese, where many Ugandans desperately want to work, there are simply no jobs.
+Unsanitary living conditions, malnutrition, disease, and hopelessness swallow their dreams.

 To empower women and provide hope for their families, Amazima Ministries initiated a self-sustaining vocational program for mothers in the Masese community by creating handmade, unique, Ugandan magazine necklaces and bracelets.
 Each bead is made from recycled magazine paper, threaded along with mini glass beads, and sealed with a shiny, varnished finish.
 Every woman in the program makes 20 beautiful necklaces or bracelets each week, to be sold in the United States.
 Because of their new jobs, these women have been able to turn away from work that was harmful and dangerous for themselves and their families, such as prostitution, alcohol brewing, and trash picking.
 They are now able to feed their own families, send their children to school, purchase plots of land and build homes.
 It is a blessing to watch these women, who in the past could only focus on the daily survival of their own family, now have the ability to care for and support their neighbors and community members that are in need.
 Amazima's Director, Katie Davis, goes to Masese once a week to meet with these women, to build relationships, lead them in a Bible study, purchase their necklaces, and assist in giving them money management training.

 One of our favorite things about the Beading Program is watching the women experience the joy and dignity of providing not only for their own families, but also for over 1200 students each day through the Masese feeding program!
 The women know and are proud of the fact that their hard work is making a difference in their own home and community.

 Through these vocational programs, Amazima Ministries hopes to instill the will and desire to restore dignity, and empower the Ugandan people to work their way out of poverty.